JoshOrndorff/recipes/text/3-entrees/fixed-point.md

 ### Permill Accumulator

-We'll using the most common approach which takes its fixed point implementation from Substrate itself.
+We'll using the most common approach which takes it's fixed point implementation from Substrate itself.
 There are a few fixed-point structs available in Substrate, all of which implement the [`PerThing` trait](https://substrate.dev/rustdocs/master/sp_arithmetic/trait.PerThing.html), that cover different amounts of precision.
 For this accumulator example, we'll use the [`PerMill` struct](https://substrate.dev/rustdocs/master/sp_arithmetic/struct.Permill.html) which represents fractions as parts per million.
 There are also [`Perbill`](https://substrate.dev/rustdocs/master/sp_arithmetic/struct.Perbill.html), [`PerCent`](https://substrate.dev/rustdocs/master/sp_arithmetic/struct.Percent.html), and [`PerU16`](https://substrate.dev/rustdocs/master/sp_arithmetic/struct.PerU16.html), which all provide the same interface (because it comes from the trait).
 Substrate's fixed-point structs are somewhat unique because they represent _only_ fractional parts of numbers.
 That means they can represent numbers between 0 and 1 inclusive, but _not_ numbers with whole parts like 2.718 or 3.14.

 To begin we declare the storage item that will hold our accumulated product.
 You can see that the trait provides a handy function for getting the identity value which we use to set the default storage value to `1`.